March 3, 2018 - 50th Annual Young Artists Competition (YAC)

-The two top winners will perform as soloists either at the orchestra’s final concert May 5, 2013, or the first concert of the 2013-2014 season in the fall of 2013, one at each separate performance.
+The two top winners will perform as soloists during the 2018-2019 season, one at each separate performance.
 Each will also receive a $1,000 cash prize.

 Musicians placing second in each category will receive $500 cash prizes.